gauge-sh/tach/docs/faq.md

 ### How can I get help?

-For help and questions about using this project, join the [Discord](https://discord.gg/a58vW8dnmw)!
+For help and questions, join the [Discord](https://discord.gg/a58vW8dnmw)!

 ### How can I report a security issue?